gopalrathore/insta-stories/README.md

 3. Install the dependencies using `npm install`
 4. Start the development server using `npm run dev`
 5. Open your web browser and navigate to `http://localhost:5173`

+## Running Tests

+1. If the development server is running, use `npm run cypress:run`, else use `npm run test:e2e`

+## Design Choices and Optimizations

+* I used Vite as our build tool to optimize for performance and scalability.
+* The application is split into three main components (`StoriesViewer`, `StoryList`, and `StoryView`) for better maintainability and reusability.
+* i implemented a custom Cypress command to simplify the testing process.